cyclus/cymetric/docs/tutorial.rst

 ~~~~~~~~~~~~~~~~~~~~~~~
 Sometimes, you just have a code snippet as a string like you might run from the
 command line, even though you are in Python.
 The ``exec_code()`` function gives
-you easy access to the exact same capablitied that you have on the command line.
+you easy access to the exact same capabilities that you have on the command line.
 This function accepts the code string and the database:

 .. code-block:: python